OpenDAoC/OpenDAoC-Core/SRD/05_Social_Systems/Emote_System.md

 - Lost if player zones during animation

 ### Realm Restrictions

+**Game Rule Summary**: While the animations for preset emotes work across all realms, the text messages for custom emotes are filtered by the language barrier system.
+This means enemy realm players can see you waving or bowing, but can't understand what you're saying when you use custom emotes.

 - Language barriers affect custom emotes
 - Animation still plays regardless of realm